Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 and all N solutions are evaluated by the acceptance tests.
 If *any* of the N solution pass, that counts as a pass@N success.

-Below are the references for the pass@1 unhinted SWE-Bench results displayed in the graph at the beginning of this article.
+Below are the references for the other pass@1 unhinted SWE-Bench results displayed in the graph at the beginning of this article.

 - [20.3% Amazon Q Developer Agent (v20240430-dev)](https://www.swebench.com)